pytroll/trollmoves/README.md

 publish the completed transfers.
 These messages can be used to trigger further processing.

+The required libraries are listed for each of the parts below.

 ## Server/Client

 Setup where one or more Server processes announce new files, and one or more